mrdoob/three.js/threejs/lessons/threejs-game.md

 This would have worked but of course as soon as our states were not so linear we'd have had to switch to a `FiniteStateMachine`.

+It also wasn't clear to me if coroutines should run independently of their components.
+We could have made a global `CoroutineRunner` and put all coroutines on it.
+That would make cleaning them up harder.
+As it is now if the gameobject is removed all of it's components are removed and therefore the coroutine runners created are no longer called and it will all get garbage collected.
+If we had global runner then it would be the responsibility of each component to remove any coroutines it added or else some other mechanism of registering coroutines with a particular component or gameobject would be needed so that removing one removes the others.

 There are lots more issues a
 normal game engine would deal with.
 As it is there is no order to how